It’s amazing what people are able to create with so few ingredients: Cuban food is simply delicious.

 The best street food in Cuba is all fried.
 Definitely not the healthiest food to have, but surely some of the tastiest.
-Here’s my favorite picks.
+Here are my favorite picks.

 Malanga is similar to yam and potatoes.
 To make malanga fritters, it is grated.
 It is then battered and fried till crispy and delicious.
 As far as streed food in Cuba goes, this is a must.

 If I didn’t know that it is yuca, I’d be 100% sure that the fried chunks I had in Vinales were just potatoes.
 Either way, it’s one of the most delicious foods you can find along the streets in Cuba.

 Yuca con mojo

 This Cuban dish is prepared by stir frying yuca in bitter orange.
-It is usually served as a side dish with pork – another great Cuban food to try.
+It is usually served as a side dish with pork.

-One of the most popular Cuban food to be had in the street, this puff pastry can be filled with just about anything – sweet ones will have guava and cream cheese; savory ones will come with ground meat.
-It’s a common Cuban dish for breakfast or for a snack.
+One of the most popular street food, this puff pastry can be filled with just about anything – sweet ones will have guava and cream cheese; savory ones will come with ground meat.
+It’s a common dish for breakfast or for a snack.

-Tostones are made of plantains, thickly cut, fried in low temperature oil, then pressed together and twice-fried in boiling oil.
+Tostones are made of plantains, thickly cut, fried in low temperature oil, then pressed together and fried again, this time in boiling oil.
 They look like croquettes.
 They are often served for dinner at paladares.
 They are known with different names in other countries of Central America.
-In Nicaragua they are called patacones.
-Either way, they are one of the most common food in Cuba.
-And they are good.
+In Nicaragua, for example, they are called patacones.

-I’m Italian, I am a fussy eater, I had pizza in Cuba and I actually enjoyed it.
-Ok, it’s not even remotely resembling pizza in Italy.
+Ok, Pizza in Cuba is not even remotely resembling pizza in Italy.
 But the soft moist yet crispy dough, topped with tomato sauce, cheese and other ingredients such as mushrooms, cooked in tiny coal ovens and served for less than $1 USD at holes in the wall around the country is by far one of the nicest things to eat in Cuba.

 The Best Cuban Desserts And Sweet Food In Cuba

 Cubans love ice cream.
 I often saw them walking around with the most inviting cones, and I admit I wanted to stalk them to ask where they got them.
-Yet, the only time I actually had ice cream in Cuba was in Camaguey, at Cornelia.
-Cubans love this ice cream chain, but I admit that I wasn’t too impressed with it.
-As far as sweet food in Cuba goes, I wouldn’t recommend it.
+One of the most popular ice-cream chains is Cornelia – though I was hardly impressed.

-Much like ice cream, churros can be found anywhere in Cuba, to the point that I thought it was the ultimate Cuban food in terms of desert.
+Much like ice cream, churros can be found anywhere in Cuba.
 It is a very simple dough made with eggs, flour and little else, then deep-fried until crispy yet moist, sprinkled with sugar and / or chocolate sauce.
 It’s addictive.

-Flan is common in all of Latin America, and when it comes to dessert, it’s considered one of the best Cuban dishes.
+Flan is common in all of Latin America.
 It’s made of milk, eggs, sugar cooked together then cooled until solid.
 It’s usually topped with caramel sauce.

 (Virgin) Pina Colada

-I wouldn’t know how else to qualify the most delicious virgin pina colada I have ever had – to me, it was a dessert.
+Meant to be a cocktail, the one I had in Cuba was more of a dessert.
 I bought it from a hole in the wall in Vinales, and it was made with fresh coconut, fresh pineapple, milk and sugar.
 It was thick and rich and simply delicious.
-As far as sweet food in Cuba goes, this is my top pick.

 Will you travel for food?
 Then make sure to read my posts about international cuisine: